 Company Outings or Special Events

 A few years after their Fun Run, the same paper company had a company wide picnic that had shirts printed for every branch, which came in handy for meeting new people, seeing old friends, and also acted as uniforms for the games and competitions.
-Here’s the same group wearing their branch t-shirts (please ignore the very creepy crown in the background):

 The best part is every t-shirt looks great with any outfit and can be worn any way you want!
 If you normally work in an environment with a dress code, you'll more likely than not have a chance to go to a year-end party, a company outing, or a some sort of team-building event.
 Why not dive in and look the part?